-When the judgment has been rendered in an EU member state, including Denmark (since 1 July 2007), the Council Regulation (EC) No. 44/2001 of 22 December 2000 on jurisdiction and the recognition and enforcement of judgment in civil and commercial matters (Regulation (EC) No. 44/2001) will apply.
-Similar provisions are provided by the Convention on jurisdiction and the recognition and enforcement of judgment in civil and commercial matters signed in Lugano on 30 October 2007 between the EU member states and three EFTA countries: Iceland, Norway and Switzerland.
+When the judgment has been rendered in an EU member state, including Denmark (since 1 July 2007), the Council Regulation (EC) No 44/2001 of 22 December 2000 on jurisdiction and the recognition and enforcement of judgment in civil and commercial matters (Regulation (EC) No. 44/2001) will apply.
+Similar provisions are provided by the Convention on jurisdiction and the recognition and enforcement of judgment in civil and commercial matters signed in Lugano on 30 October 2007 between the EU member states and three EFTA countries: Ireland, Norway and Switzerland.
 A judgment handed down by a court of competent jurisdiction of such EU member state must be recognised and may be enforced in Luxembourg without a review of the merits of the case, in accordance with the conditions set out in Regulation (EC) No. 44/2001.

-Nevertheless, Luxembourg Courts will check, within the strict limits imposed by the Regulation (EC) No. 44/2001, the regularity of the judgments with respect to:
+Nevertheless, Luxembourg courts will check, within the strict limits imposed by Regulation (EC) No. 44/2001, the regularity of the judgments with respect to:

-- the international and national competence of the foreign jurisdiction; - · the application of the competent law; and - the applied procedure.
+- the international and national competence of the foreign jurisdiction;

+- the application of the competent law;

+- the applied procedure.

-In addition, Luxembourg Courts will recognise the enforceability of the judgments on condition that:
+In addition, Luxembourg courts will recognise the enforceability of the judgments upon condition that:

-- the judgment is enforceable in the foreign jurisdiction; - the judgment is not contrary to public policy in Luxembourg; - the defaulting defendant was served with the summons correctly and in good time for him to arrange for his defence; - the judgment is compatible with any judgments rendered in a dispute between the same parties in Luxembourg;
+- the judgment is enforceable in the foreign jurisdiction; - the judgment is not contrary to public policy in Luxembourg; - the defaulting defendant was served with the summons correctly and in good time for him to arrange for his defence; - the judgment is compatible with any judgments rendered in a dispute between the same parties in Luxembourg; - the judgment does not conflict with a prior judgment rendered in a third-country between the same parties for the same object and cause, to the extent such a judgment rendered in a thirdcountry is enforceable in Luxembourg; - the party applying for enforcement produces: (i) a copy of the judgment, meeting the conditions necessary for authenticity; (ii)